 For a short time, Officeserve Technologies Limited (OTL) made a big impact in the ‘lunch at work’ market.
-Its director and majority shareholder, Cecil Anthony-Mike (CAM), oversaw a rapid expansion to an estimated value of £40 million.
+Its director and majority shareholder, CAM, oversaw a rapid expansion to an estimated value of £40 million.
 However, OTL was unable to pay the instalments due on two businesses it had acquired and in October 2016 was served with a winding-up petition.

 CAM was removed as a director and in December 2016 he entered into a settlement agreement with OTL, which included CAM giving up his shares in the company.
 It was hoped that this would allow OTL to reach a settlement with its creditors.
 That wasn’t possible and OTL was wound up in February 2017.